Per Diem RN/Home Care job in Mahopac, New York

-Per Diem RN/Hospice job in San Diego, California
+Per Diem RN/Home Care job in Tucson, Arizona

-Per Diem RN/Home Care job in Baltimore, Maryland
+Per Diem RN/Psyc job in Greensboro, North Carolina

 Nurses seeking schedule flexibility and premium hourly wages should consider per diem nursing.
 Although the majority utilize per diem shifts to supplement their existing incomes, there are some who work per diem as their full time job.
 In order to work per diem, a nurse becomes the employee of a per diem staffing agency or "registry", which is usually contracted with multiple healthcare facilities in a given marketplace.
 When a facility lacks the staff to provide sufficient coverage, they call upon the agencies to provide supplemental staff.
 As needs come in from facilities, agency staffing coordinators find available nurses qualified to meet the facilities' needs.
 This system of giving availability each week and accepting or rejecting shifts gives the per diem nurse a high degree of flexibility in creating their own work schedule.